Racial Reconciliation Resources

 Labels:

 The purpose of this object lesson is to create engagement with your audience while addressing various topics for your discussion.
-Facilitators are able to customize their focus based on the chosen teaching points, but generally, this activity helps to create safe space to address issues of personal rejection and larger societal issues of race, bullying and stereotypes.
+Facilitators are able to customize their focus based on the chosen teaching points, but generally, this activity helps to create a safe space to address issues of personal rejection and larger societal issues of race, bullying, and stereotypes.
 [Click Here] for instructions.

 - The House We Live In: https://www.youtube.com/

-com/watch?v=8KYJl0PECv8&list= PL9jzhJhqkkJJPRQkekAU_ 9RG7urpAdLWF (white people talking about their journey, revelation of white privilege) - The danger of a single story | Chimamanda Ngozi Adichie: https://www.youtube.com/watch?v=D9Ihs241zeg (Our lives, our cultures, are composed of many overlapping stories.
-Novelist Chimamanda Adichie tells the story of how she found her authentic cultural voice — and warns that if we hear only a single story about another person or country, we risk a critical misunderstanding.)
+watch?v=mW764dXEI_8 (redlining, housing, discrimination) - The danger of a single story | Chimamanda Ngozi Adichie: https://www.youtube.com/watch?v=D9Ihs241zeg (Novelist Chimamanda Adichie tells the story of how she found her authentic cultural voice — and warns that if we hear only a single story about another person or country, we risk a critical misunderstanding.)

 - Brene Brown on Empathy: https://www.youtube.com/watch?v=1Evwgu369Jw (a critical component of engaging in these conversations)

-- Urbana 15 | Christena Cleveland: vimeo.com/150192946
+- Urbana 15 | Christena Cleveland: https://vimeo.com/150192946

 - Urbana 15 | Michelle Higgins: https://vimeo.com/150226527